What is Business Credit for Property Investors?

 Establishing these identifiers also lends credibility to your business when working with lenders, property management companies, developers and contractors, banks, vendors, and other investors or investment groups.

 Get an EIN: An Employer Identification Number (EIN) helps further establish your business.
 Most business credit bureaus use your EIN to track your business’s credit activity.
-An EIN can also help with other business activities, such as opening a business bank account, obtaining business credit cards, and opening trade credit accounts.
+An EIN can also facilitate other business activities, such as opening a business bank account, obtaining business credit cards, and establishing trade credit accounts.
 You can get an EIN if you don’t have employees or opt for a Federal Tax ID Number instead.

 Open a Business Bank Account: Establishing a checking account in your business’s name isn’t strictly required for business credit, but it can help significantly.
 A business bank account keeps your personal and business finances separate.
-This enables you to track and report business income and expenses more efficiently and allows the business credit bureaus to track credit activity more efficiently.
+This enables you to track and report business income and expenses more efficiently, and allows business credit bureaus to track credit activity more effectively.

 Open Business Tradelines: Opening a business trade line or trade credit can further build your credit history.
 However, it’s essential to work with vendors that report to the major business credit bureaus (Dun & Bradstreet, Experian, and Equifax).
 Some popular vendors include: